 Many people choose iPhones over Android because they prefer iOS, which is smooth and fast due to its excellent processor (or CPU).
 The processor is the brain, controlling everything going on in your iPhone.
 From the moment you tap to open an app or select a song to play, the processor fetches the order, decodes it, and executes the instructions.

 But all in all, your iPhone is a machine, and the processor has a limited capacity.
 When a whole host of actions or software are being used or requested, the odds are that the processor's capacity will run out.
 As CPU usage increases, it generates more heat.

 A Bad Battery

-Like any other smartphone, iPhone's use lithium-ion batteries, which are so energetic that they can get hot even when they are not charging.
-If your iPhone starts to heat up more frequently after years of regular use, then the battery is probably to blame.
+Like any other smartphone, iPhone's use lithium-ion batteries, which are so energetic that they can get so hot even when they are not charging.
+If your iPhone starts to get warm more frequently after years of regular use, then the battery is probably to blame.

 Something is Wrong with the Charging Unit

 Chargers often generate heat while adding juice to a smartphone, so your iPhone can get warmer than usual while charging.
 However, it shouldn't be too warm to touch unless you keep playing games or streaming.
 Additionally, if it's not charging correctly, your iPhone may also become extremely hot

 How Can I Stop My iPhone from Getting Hot?

 Now that you know why your iPhone gets so hot, it's time to identify exactly which part of your device is experiencing the problem